 Pay Respects at Thien Mu Pagoda

 Any Hue travel guide will tell you never to miss Thien Mu Pagoda.
 Just 4 kilometers outside the city center, this holy structure is the unofficial symbol of Hue.
-Visitors love its romantic surrounding, sensational backstory, and Vietnam’s national treasure – a marble turtle stele, while locals admire Thien Mu Pagoda for its holiness.
+Visitors love its romantic surroundings, sensational backstory, and Vietnam’s national treasure – a marble turtle stele, while locals admire Thien Mu Pagoda for its holiness.

 Listen to The Hue Royal Refined Music